ssbc/ssb-meta-feeds/README.md

 ### `sbot.metafeeds.findAndTombstone(details, reason, cb)`

-_Looks for the first subfeed that satisfies matches `details` and, if found, tombstones it with the string `reason`.
+Looks for the first subfeed that matches `details` and, if found, tombstones it with the string `reason`.

-This is strictly concerned with meta feeds and sub feeds that **you own**, not with those that belong to other peers.
+This is strictly concerned with metafeeds and sub feeds that **you own**, not with those that belong to other peers.

 Arguments: